glampert/vclpp/README.md

 Providing the `-j` or `--vcljunk` flag will cause the tool to add the frequently used VCL prologue/epilogue boilerplate for `enter/exit` sections, so you don't have to repeat that in every source file.
-Example:
+Output example:

 <pre>
 .init_vf_all